Big1533/sdl_android_guides/docs/Getting Started With Android/Integration Basics/index.md

 ### Listening for RPC notifications and events

-We can listen for specific events using `SdlManager`'s `addOnRPCNotificationListener`.
-These listeners can be added either in the `onStart()` callback of the `SdlManagerListener` or after it has been triggered.
+We can listen for specific events using `SdlManager`'s builder `setRPCNotificationListeners`.
 The following example shows how to listen for HMI Status notifications.
 Additional listeners can be added for specific RPCs by using their corresponding `FunctionID` in place of the `ON_HMI_STATUS` in the following example and casting the `RPCNotification` object to the correct type.

 ##### Example of a listener for HMI Status: